ntustison/ANTsXMouseBrainMapping/Manuscript/resultsKK.md

 for training data.

-In the case of the mouse brain, the lack of training data and/or tools to generate training data make a similar developmental trajectory difficult.
+In the case of the mouse brain, the lack of training data and/or tools to generate training data making analogous algorithmic development difficult.
 In addition, mouse data is often characterized by unique issues such as frequent anisotropic sampling which are often in sharp contrast to the high resolution resources available within the community, e.g., AllenCCFv3 and DevCCF.
 Using